 The cross-party All-Party Parliamentary Group on Housing and Social Mobility (APPG) was founded in 2020 to champion social housing providers that support tenants and residents to secure sustainable livelihoods.
 It has launched the Inquiry into Housing and Employment which is supported by Communities that Work and PlaceShapers.
 Communities that Work are the registered Parliamentary secretariat, with additional support from the housing sector GEM programme.
 Our research partner is the UK Collaborative Centre for Housing Evidence (CaCHE).

-The Inquiry is open until May 29, 2020 for written evidence from all interested parties.
-Please email your submissions, of no more than 6 pages, to firstname.lastname@example.org
+The Inquiry is now open until June 30, 2020 for written evidence from all interested parties.
+This has been extended in response to the new context in which we are all working.
+Please email your submissions, of no more than 6 pages, to email@example.com

-The Inquiry will also host workshops to draw out evidence and testimonies from residents, experts and stakeholders from the South West, East, Midlands and North of England.
-The final report will be launched at a reception in Westminster in October 2020.
+The Inquiry will also host online sessions in July and August to draw out evidence and testimonies from residents, experts and stakeholders from the South West, East, Midlands and North of England.
+Participants will be invited by our research partners, based on the evidence submissions received, to explore key themes.
+The final report will be launched in October 2020.